 The industrial union SINTRAIME, which represents workers inside the GM plant sent a letter to GM CEO Mary Barra earlier this month requesting that she intervene and send a team capable of resolving this situation to Colombia at once.
 SINTRAIME has reached out to unions representing GM workers around the world, soliciting their support.

-Since February 11, 2014, a group of inspiring autoworkers has been living in a tent encampment in front of the U.S. Embassy in Bogotá, Colombia.
-Prior to their current set of actions, they have endured four hunger strikes with their lips stitched shut with a needle and thread as part of a protest against General Motors’ inhumane treatment of employees at an assembly plant in Bogotá, Colombia.
+Since August of 2011, a group of inspiring autoworkers has been living in a tent encampment in front of the U.S. Embassy in Bogotá, Colombia.
+Prior to their current set of actions, they have endured four hunger strikes with their lips stitched shut with a needle and thread as part of a protest against General Motors’ inhumane treatment of employees at its Colombian assembly plant.
 The injured workers who formed ASOTRECOL were severely injured at work, then illegally fired and left to a system rigged to deny workers’ comp.

 GM implicitly acknowledged the legitimacy of the workers’ grievances when it sat down to negotiations with ASOTRECOL in August 2012.
 But unfortunately the company has been more interested in covering up what happened than doing the right thing.
 Negotiations ended with the company offering the injured workers just 18 months’ wages to go away.

 The story doesn’t end there… GM didn’t reckon with all the support the Colombians have received from rank-and-file autoworkers and solidarity activists here in the US!
-The ASOTRECOL Solidarity Network is dedicated to supporting the Colombian GM workers until they reach a just settlement with General Motors, and building solidarity between the workers and peoples of our two countries.
+The ASOTRECOL Solidarity Network is dedicated to supporting the Colombian GM workers until they reach a just settlement with General Motors, and building solidarity between workers in the U.S., Colombia, and additional countries around the world.